ayongpeterking/test/README.md

 This command initializes Terraform, installs the AWS provider, and prepares the environment for deployment.
 Plan Infrastructure Deployment

 ```bash
 terraform plan
 ```
-This step allows you to review the actions Terraform will perform before actually making changes to your AWS infrastructure.
+Review the actions Terraform will perform before actually making changes to your AWS infrastructure.
 Apply Configuration

 ```bash
 terraform apply